blingusblongus/service-now-custom-component-setup/README.md

         }
     },
     ```
-- Hmu with any questions about stuff that I didn't explain clearly or went different for you.
+- Hmu with any questions about stuff that I didn't explain clearly or went different for you, or other questions about how to organize or pass properties to child components.

 ## Questions For Further Development